Most Expensive Winnetka Neighborhoods

 Winnetka is a somewhat small village located in the state of Illinois.
-With a population of 12,247 people and three constituent neighborhoods, Winnetka is the 199th largest community in Illinois.
-Much of the housing stock in Winnetka was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 12,422 people and three constituent neighborhoods, Winnetka is the 199th largest community in Illinois.
+Winnetka has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Winnetka home prices are not only among the most expensive in Illinois, but Winnetka real estate also consistently ranks among the most expensive in America.

-Winnetka is a decidedly white-collar village, with fully 95.96% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Winnetka is a village of professionals, managers and sales and office workers.
-There are especially a lot of people living in Winnetka who work in management occupations (22.13%), sales jobs (15.52%) and business and financial occupations (12.64%).
+Winnetka is a decidedly white-collar village, with fully 97.74% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Winnetka is a village of managers, professionals and sales and office workers.
+There are especially a lot of people living in Winnetka who work in management occupations (23.97%), sales jobs (15.15%) and business and financial occupations (13.65%).